LJ-9801/NaN/README.md

 # NaN
-This is a linear algebra library like Numpy, it's not as fast, but it works.
+## Discription
+This is a linear algebra library like Numpy, with less utilities kernels such as a lot of the array manipulation functionalities.
+The goal of this libarary is to run matrix calculation on both CPU and GPU, so more functions will be implemented in the near future.
+Rigth now the following kernels are available.
+### matrix generation kernels
+1. eye
+2. zeros
+3. randn
+4. rot2
+5. rot3

+### matrix math kernels
+1. add/substract
+2. matmul

+### matrix factorization(TO BE IMPLEMENTED)

-## Requirement
+## Requirements(For Now)
-you need to find out where blas and lapack shared library is installed in your machine.
-If you had numpy installed, then these math kernals should exit in your OS.
-Simply locate the lapack and blas share library file and change the parameter in the ctypes find_library function in NaN/mkl.py and the requrement.py to the .so file or .dylib location specified in your machine.

-If you are using this library in an X86 linux system, you will need to change 'kernals/build/mat_gen.dylib' in the NaN/core.py to 'kernals/build/mat_gen.so'.
-If you are using Darwin M1, you can just leave it as it is.

-Note that this repository will be updated so that this step could be skipped in the near future

-Once you have these directory changed, run "bash setup.sh" to setup the library.
-If every step is successful, you can now test the library using the test.py file.
+1. Install and activate a conda environment with a prefered Python version
+2. That's it!

 ## TODO
-1. autofind blas and lapack kernals
-2. matrix indexing is curretly not avaliable
+1. matrix indexing is curretly not avaliable
-3. matrix factorization to be implemented
+2. matrix factorization to be implemented
-4. dynamic typing
+3. dynamic typing
+4. GPU support